 The Board of Commissioners operate following the bylaws established.

 To make a public records request, please complete the Public Records Request Form.

 Verdant uses the roster maintained by MRSC to respond to small public works needs.
 MRSC Rosters is a service that provides a membership database used by Verdant and other participating Washington public agencies to contract with registered businesses about small public works construction projects, consulting opportunities, and contracting of goods or services.
 Interested vendors can visit the MRSC website and click on Business Membership.

 For a list of public works RFPs, please click here.

-The Verdant Health Commission’s 2017 annual report features the local work we are supporting, provides data behind the health risk factors we are working to address, and highlights our organization’s financials.
+The Verdant Health Commission’s 2018 annual impact report features the local work we are supporting, the effect of our work in the community, and our organization’s financials.
 Print copies are available at the Verdant Community Wellness Center.

 The Verdant Health Commission has executed interlocal agreements with other public agencies for various purposes over the years.
 For a list of interlocal agreements in place, please click here.